 - Cover the layer of wool with curtain netting.

 - Wet with hot soapy water, and apply gentle downward pressure to the wet fibers with both your hands.

 - Press the water down and out towards the edge of the template.

 - Remove the curtain netting and turn the project over.

 - Tuck in any loose ends.

-- Repeat the same process with the pod handle section, turn any loose fibers in.
+- Repeat the same process with the pod handle section, and turn any loose fibers in.

-- Repeat this process three times on both side of the template and add a few decorative fibers to the final layer as desired.
+- Repeat this process three times on both sides of the template and add a few decorative fibers to the final layer as desired.